 Russian entrants submit one piece of writing in Russian and English.
 Their entries are shortlisted by our Russian judges, Tatiana Cheriskova, Yasnov Davidovich and Alexey Shervchenko and the winners selected by the Scottish judges.

-Please contact Lindsey Fraser via the contacts page and she will forward all requests for information to Natalya.
+If you are having trouble contacting the Director in St Petersburg, please contact Lindsey Fraser via the contacts page and she will forward all requests for information to Natalya.